CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 To install Cumulus VX, run the `onie-nos-install <URL to cumulus-linux-vx-amd64.bin>` command.

-## Run the Update Script
+## Run the Update Script for the Self-paced Labs

+Cumulus Networks offers the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Virtual Test Drive">}} to help you get familiar with Cumulus Linux.
+The test drive includes various self-paced labs so you practice configuring Cumulus Linux and using features such as BGP.

-The self-paced labs in the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Virtual Test Drive">}} use the following topology:
+The self-paced labs in the Virtual Test Drive use the following topology:

 {{< img src="/images/cumulus-vx/testdrive-topology.png" width="300" >}}

-To be able to run the self-paced labs, you need to first run a script to update the port configuration and add server01 and server02.
+To be able to do the self-paced labs, you need to first run a script to update the port configuration, and add server01 and server02.
 Follow these steps:

 1.